 The problem, as many others and we see it, is the procedures for obtaining a Real ID.
-Under the original law, every applicant for a driver's license would have to present to his or her state department of motor vehicles a verifiable birth certificate, a verificate and experiment of motor vehicles are vehicles. department of motor vehicles a verifiable birth certificate, a verifiable Social Security number, proof of address and proof of immigration status.
+Under the original law, every applicant for a driver's license would have to present to his or her state department of motor vehicles a verifiable birth certificate, a verifiable Social Security number, proof of address and proof of immigration status.
 This and other information would have to be digitized and entered into a database accessible to other states' motor vehicles departments.

-Here are some of the major problems: First, verifying all these documents would be extremely time consuming (meaning costly to state taxpayers) for state DMV workers.
+Here are some of the major problems:

+First, verifying all these documents would be extremely time consuming (meaning costly to state taxpayers) for state DMV workers.
 Also, many Americans do not have verifiable birth certificates issued in the United States.

 Second, state motor vehicle department data is fairly widely accessible, though some states, such as California, have enacted laws to limit access to these data.
-However, privacy rights experts warn that data collected by states could turn into a treasthe avoid these problems, amodified program, Pass ID has been introduced in the Senate: It still would require a secure national ID card, but it would be far less costly for states to implement because data such as birth certificates and home addresses would not have to be verified.
+However, privacy rights experts warn that data collected by states could turn into a treasure trove for identity thieves.

+To avoid these problems, a modified program, Pass ID, has been introduced in the Senate.
+It still would require a secure national ID card, but it would be far less costly for states to implement because data such as birth certificates and home addresses would not have to be verified.
 Nor would states have to construct databases searchable nationwide.